lborro/ProteinLigandNanoEnvironment/README.md

 # ProteinLigandNanoEnvironment
-Java application for calculating physical-chemical description of protein-ligand binding sites.
+Java application for calculating the physical-chemical description of protein-ligand binding sites.